Phaethon: Family

+Phaethon was said to be the son of Clymene the Oceanid and Helios, god of the sun.
+Alternatively, less common genealogies make him a son of Clymenus by a different Oceanid, Merope, of Helios and Rhodos and thus a full brother of the Heliadae, or of Helios and Prote.
+According to a scholion on the Odyssey, Phaethon's mother Clymene was not an Oceanid, but rather a mortal woman, a daughter of Minyas, who married Helios.

 Mythology

-Details vary according to version, but most have Phaethon travel far east to meet his father, sometimes in order to get him to assure his paternity.
-There, he asks Helios for permission to drive his father's sun-chariot for a single day.
-Despite Helios' protests and advice against, Phaethon doesn't back down from his initial wish, and thus Helios reluctantly allows him to drive his chariot.
+Details vary across different versions, but most have Phaethon travel far east to meet his father, sometimes in order to get him to assure his paternity.
+There, he asks Helios for permission to drive his father's Sun-chariot for a single day.
+Despite Helios' protests and advice against, Phaethon does not back down from his initial wish, and thus Helios reluctantly allows him to drive his chariot.
 Placed in charge of the chariot, Phaethon was unable to control the horses.
 In some versions, the Earth first froze when the horses climbed too high, but when the chariot then scorched the Earth by swinging too near, Zeus decided to prevent disaster by striking it down with a thunderbolt.
-Phaethon fell to earth and was killed in the process.
+Phaethon fell to Earth and was killed in the process.